LuYeZhan/exoticca/README.md

 Instructions to run this repository in local environment

-create a .env file with this data in the
+create a .env file with this on it

 REACT_APP_API_BASE_URL=https://cors-anywhere.herokuapp.com/https://api-us.exoticca.com/api/landing/v2

-npm install
+npm install to install all dev dependencies

-and then npm run
+npm run to run the app on ur local environment

+npm run test -- --coverage to run the code coverage